 After the eye holes have been cut out, go ahead and draw the different details onto construction paper.
 For the bat, I drew wings, a mouth with teeth and eyebrows.
 For the Frankenstein, I drew a mouth, stitches and hair.
 Then I cut these out.

 Once all the details were cut out, I let my daughter help place the tape on the pieces and lay them down on the plates.

-The final thing to do was tape on the plastic spoons to use an handles to hold the paper plates up.
-Instead, you could use twine and place the mask around your face but it can hard to get comfortable.
-We used plastic spoons and hold the mask up sort of like a masquerade party.
+The final thing to do was tape on the craft stick or plastic spoons to the back of the mask.
+These are used as handles to hold the paper plates up.
+Instead, you could use twine loops on each side of the mask and over the ears, if you like.
+We used plastic spoons and held the mask up sort of like a masquerade party.
 Either way works!
 She preferred the spoon handles.
 And voila! you have Halloween Paper Plate Masks.

 Do you think your child would like these Halloween paper plates crafts?
 This is definitely a fun and quick craft that children of any age will enjoy!
 What kind of Halloween paper plate masks will you make?
 Which halloween costumes will your family will be sporting this year?